isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1911.md

 ---
-title: Sapaad - Sapaad Restaurant Management System
+title: Fortinet Fortigate (Next Generation Firewall) - 200E with 1 Year Onsite support for quarterly firmware update
 permalink: /productivity-solutions-grant/solutionrepo/solution1911
 ---

 ### Description

-Sapaad is a leading, cost-effective, scalable Cloud point-of-salev(POS) & restaurant management system, trusted by thousands of restaurants worldwide.
-Sapaad is an end-to-end point-of-sale & restaurant management solution that fits all restaurant models, including casual dining, quick service restaurants, kiosks, food trucks and drive-thrus, and addresses all order types: walk-in, dine-in, take- way and home delivery.
+AWECREATION PTE LTD is an authorized Managed Service Provider for Fortinet FortiGate Next-generation firewalls (NGFW) to build the Cyber Security for SMEs.
+With the continual work from home arrangement and constantly evolving Cyber security facing the SMEs IT setup and work from home employees, Fortinet is well positioned for SMEs needs as a leader in Gartner Magic Quadrant for Network Firewalls.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Sapaad_20200692_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAwecreation_Annex_3CRwef15April2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria